 Oxytocin receptor gene methylation in social and emotional functioning • Safe smart phone sound levels •Causes of death among street-connected children and youth in Eldoret, Kenya • The evolution of Apoidea: the sister group of bees • Conscientious objection to participation in abortion by midwives and nurses • Cone beam computed tomography in implant dentistry

-We are delighted to announce that the 6th annual BMC Ecology image competition launches today!
+The closing date for entries has been extended to 15th October 2018 We are delighted to announce that the 6th annual BMC Ecology image competition launches today!
 We are calling for ecologists around the world to submit their images.
-We created the competition as a chance for ecologists to share their research and photographic skills, and celebrate the intersection of art and science.
-The three previous competitions (the overall… Biology
+We created the competition as a chance for ecologists to share their research and photographic skills, and… Biology

 An article recently published in BMC Public Health looks at how a ‘3 of your 5-a-day’ versus a ‘1 of your 5-a-day’ smoothie product label affects subsequent consumption of fruit and vegetables.